Nu-invariants of extra-twisted connected sums: Hyperbolic geometry and

 \end{thm}

 It will follow from the proof below that the first three terms on the right hand side stem from the area of the triangle spanned by~$\gamma_+$ and~$\gamma_-$.
 The Dedekind sum comes from the polygon we get by omitting the finite corner.
-Both areas are separated by the blue geodesic in Figure~\ref{fig:HypPoly}.
+The two regions are separated by the blue geodesic in Figure~\ref{fig:HypPoly}.

 \begin{proof} By Propositions~\ref{Prop2c.2}, \ref{Prop2y.1} and the discussion at the beginning of subsection~\ref{2.ex}, we have

 From~\eqref{2.d.5}, Lemma~\ref{Lem2v.1}~\ref{2y.1c} and the hyperbolic area formula, we get